Y33haw/Lyrics-finder/README.md

 # Lyrics-finder

-find some lyrics to your favorite song!
+find some lyrics to your favorite songs!

+(refined using ai)